cepedus/cepedus.github.io/src/content/blog/background_tasks.md

         logger.debug(f'[TASKS] Finished running task "{task_name}".')
 ```

-We want to recober potential errors on the tasks so we include a logging callback.
-We don't re-raise as the staus is handled elsewhere and we don't want to break the event loop:
+We want to recover potential errors on the tasks so we include a logging callback.
+We don't re-raise as the status is handled elsewhere and we don't want to break the event loop:

 ```python
 def _raise_aware_task_callback(task: asyncio.Task) -> None: